ilrWebServices/ilr-website/docs/secrets.md

 The current version of the secrets file is on the ILR Box account, where it can be versioned.
 If you are setting up secrets for the first time, then download secrets.php from Box.

-Each time you modify the secrets file, you will need to do two things:
+Each time you modify the secrets file, you will need to do these things:

 (1) Manually upload the secrets.php file to the config folder on Acquia since it does not get deployed with the site.
 See the secrets file itself for more info on this.

 (2) Update the secrets.php file in Box as well, so your changes don't get overridden.

+(3) Copy secrets.php to your local config directory, probably something like ~/vagrant/ilr-website/config.

 To make the secrets file available to a module, simply add the following line to the .module file: